Gabriel2409/nvimconfig/README.md

 - Default config is an empty init.lua
 - LazyVim config is in nvim-lazyvim folder (`https://www.lazyvim.org/`)
-- Completely personal config is in nvim-kickstart folder (`https://github.com/nvim-lua/kickstart.nvim`)
+- Completely personal config is in nvim-kickstart folder (`https://github.com/nvim-lua/kickstart.nvim` and `https://github.com/dam9000/kickstart-modular.nvim`)

 - add these in your .bashrc: